astropy/astropy/docs/vo/index.rst

 `astropy.vo.client.conesearch` supports VO Simple Cone Search capabilities.

 Available databases are generated on the server-side hosted by STScI using :ref:`vo-sec-validator-validate`.
-The default database (``astropy.vo.client.conesearch.CONESEARCH_DBNAME``), which can be changed in :ref:`vo-sec-scs-config` below, is 'conesearch_good.json'.
+The database used is controlled by ``astropy.vo.client.conesearch.CONESEARCH_DBNAME``, which can be changed in :ref:`vo-sec-scs-config` below.
+Here are the available options:

+    #. 'conesearch_good'
+           Default.
+Passed validation without critical warnings and exceptions.
+    #. 'conesearch_warn'
+           Has critical warnings but no exceptions.
+Use at your own risk.
+    #. 'conesearch_exception'
+           Has some exceptions. *Never* use this.
+    #. 'conesearch_error'
+           Has network connection error. *Never* use this.

-In the default setting, it searches the good Cone Search services one by one, stops at the first one that gives non-zero matches, and returns the results.
+In the default setting, it searches the good Cone Search services one by one, stops at the first one that gives non-zero match(es), and returns the result.
 Since the list of services are extracted from a Python dictionary, the search order might differ from call to call. :ref:`vo-sec-scs-examples` below also show how to use non-default search behaviors.